 - The sanction or remedy imposed is not in due proportion to the nature and seriousness of the offense.

 The sexual and interpersonal violence appeal web page can provide more information related to appeals involving allegations of sexual and interpersonal violence.

 - All the materials submitted by the student and all documentation considered by the hearing body/officer whose decision is being appealed (collectively referred to as the “Record on Appeal”) will be provided to the Appeal Board for its consideration.
 The Appeal Board will not hear any oral arguments or in person presentations in connection with its deliberations.
 The Appeal Board is a three (3) person panel comprised of one (1) faculty member, one (1) staff member, and one (1) student.

 - The Appeal Board will review the Record on Appeal.
 Based on the information contained in the Record on Appeal, the Appeal Board will determine if grounds for an appeal exist and, if so, whether to grant or deny the appeal.

-- If the Appeal Board grants the appeal on the ground that (1) fair consideration was not provided to the student; or (2) new and significant information not reasonably available at the time of the hearing has become available, the case shall be scheduled for a new hearing by a newly constructed Administrative or Hearing Committee (consistent with the student’s original selection of hearing composition).
+- If the Appeal Board grants the appeal on the ground that (1) fair consideration was not provided to the student; or (2) new and significant information not reasonably available at the time of the hearing has become available, the case shall be scheduled for a new hearing by a new initial conference officer or newly constructed hearing body consistent with the student’s original selection of hearing composition.